+RESPONSIBILITIES: General:

-PERSONNEL: All teachers and substitute teachers RESPONSIBILITIES: General:Assess the situation and remain calm.
-If the ground is shaking or wind is blowing to the point that glass breakage or other damage to the school poses a risk to students, lead "drop, cover, and hold."
-Calm, direct, and give aid to students.
+- Assess the situation and remain calm. - If the ground is shaking or wind is blowing to the point that glass breakage or other damage to the school poses a risk to students, lead "drop, cover, and hold." - Calm, direct, and give aid to students.
 Assist seriously injured students if possible.

+Lockdown or Shelter in Place:

+- Lockdown procedures include:

-Lock down procedures include: a. closing and locking classroom doors; b. turning off lights; c. moving to interior walls; d. silencing cell phones; and e. and following all other lockdown procedures See E-5 for additional information If gunfire or explosions are heard, get everyone to lie flat on the floor.
-If shelter in place is activated, follow procedures as described in your school's plan.
+- a. closing and locking classroom doors;

+- b. turning off lights;

+- c. moving to interior walls;

+- d. silencing cell phones; and

+- e. and following all other lockdown procedures

+See E-5 for additional information

+- If gunfire or explosions are heard, get everyone to lie flat on the floor. - If shelter in place is activated, follow procedures as described in your school's plan.
 (Note: These procedures should be in your classroom "Go Kit" as well.)

+Evacuation:

-Evacuation: Check with your buddy teacher and assist as necessary.
-Take classroom Go Kit, emergency cards, and roll book.
-Evacuate to emergency assembly area: Check with your buddy teacher and assist or, if necessary, evacuate both classes together.
-Use the safest route; stay alert for hazards; move quickly and quietly.
-Close the classroom door, but leave it unlocked for search and rescue access.
-Assembly Area:Instruct the students to sit on the grass or blacktop.
-Take attendance and complete a Student Accounting Form. • One of each pair of buddy teachers must take the accounting forms to
+- Check with your buddy teacher and assist as necessary. - Take classroom Go Kit, emergency cards, and roll book. - Evacuate to emergency assembly area: - Check with your buddy teacher and assist or, if necessary, evacuate both classes together. - Use the safest route; stay alert for hazards; move quickly and quietly. - Close the classroom door, but leave it unlocked for search and rescue access.

+Assembly Area:

-• One of each pair of buddy teachers must take the accounting forms to documentation and reports (at the Command Post).
+- Instruct the students to sit on the grass or blacktop. - Take attendance and complete a Student Accounting Form. - One of each pair of buddy teachers must take the accounting forms to documentation and reports (at the Command Post).